-The final version of your research paper must include the following sections:
+8) The final version must include the following sections:

 5.1 Title Page

 Your research project must have a title.
 The title page should also include the name and student number of the researcher, the name of your supervisor, the date of submission, a word count and a signed declaration concerning the University's policy on plagiarism.